Rybakina fights back to win Wimbledon final

 But the tension mounted again in a sixth game which almost swung momentum back to world number two Jabeur.

-After a 0-40 lead, Jabeur thought she had landed the second of three break points with a flicked backhand but the line-calling technology said it was out.
+After a 0-40 lead, Jabeur thought she had landed the second of three break points with a clipped forehand but the line-calling technology said it was out.

 Rybakina fought back to hold and then broke in the seventh game to leave her serving for the championship.